lincherryz/weatherApp/README.md

 __Sprint 3 Retrospective:__

-__Courtney's Next Steps:__
+__Courtney's Accomplishments:__

 Status of Project: We have linked all the '.kv' files to the main executable, and are able to click buttons and navigate the app.
 Artifact: Within our source files you will find files ending with the extension '.kv' and 'main.py'.
 These files contain the GUI design and actions for any clickable items on the page.
 		  These files are used when loading the window or any time a button is pressed.
+* Next Steps:
 	1. Will connect the Weather API to the GUI, to display the weather
 	2. Create unit tests to verify the functionality of the app
 	3. Create a downloadable installation for app

 __Robby's Accomplishments:__